VladimirMakaev/cqrs-journey-doc/Journey_02_BoundedContexts.markdown

 *Planning the journey: What will be the main stopping places along the way?*

+# Introduction

+This chapter provides a high-level overview of the Contoso Conference Management System.
+It will help you to understand the structure of the application, how the parts of the application are related to each other, and the integration points.

+It describes this high-level structure in terms borrowed from the Domain-Driven Design (DDD) approach that Eric Evans describes in his book "Domain-Driven Design: Tackling Complexity in the Heart of Software."
+Although there is not a universal consensus that DDD is a prerequisite for implementing the CQRS pattern successfully, the team decided to use many of the concepts from the DDD approach, such as **Domain**, **Bounded Context**, and **Aggregate** in line with common practice within the CQRS community.
+The chapter [CQRS in Context][r_chapter1] in the Reference Guide discusses the realtionship between the DDD approach and the CQRS pattern in more detail.

 # Definitions Used in This Chapter

 The following definitions are used for the remainder of this chapter.